 As a British Overseas Territory, Gibraltar has a governor, appointed by the monarch of the United Kingdom, who works as a representative of Her Majesty’s Government.

-The governor is responsible for security in the territory and representation between the territory and the British Government; Also dissolves the legislature and acts to enforce the laws.
+The governor is responsible for security in the territory and representation between the territory and the British Government; possessing the power to dissolve the legislature and acts to enforce laws.

 The Government of Gibraltar is elected for a term of four years.
 The unicameral Parliament currently consists of seventeen elected members.
 The head of the chamber is appointed by a resolution of the Parliament.
 The head of government is the Chief Minister.

 Gibraltar is part of the European Union (EU) although with a special status.
-Being a British overseas territory, the UK is in charge of foreign affairs and business affairs.
+Being a British Overseas Territory, the UK is in charge of its foreign affairs and business affairs.

 Gibraltar is the only European territory enjoying this status in the European Union.
 In the referendum of Brexit its population voted mainly in favor of staying in the European Union.